alejandroschuler/r4ds-courses/lectures/3-adv-tabular-data.md

 6     9  2012   115
 ```
 Let's say you want to compute the change in number of samples within months from one year to the next.
 We've shortened the data to only include four months each year (March, June, September, and December) to simplify this.
-(i.e. comparing January 2015 to January 2016 and February 2015 to February 2016)
+(i.e. comparing March 2015 to March 2016 and June 2015 to June 2016)

 1. Figure out a way to do this using `lead()` or `lag()` in a single `mutate()` statement (hint: check the documentation).
 2. Figure out a different way to do this with `group_by()` instead.
 Which seems more natural or robust to you?
 Why?
-3. In both solutions you end up with some `NA`s since the "week 0" scores are unknown.
-If we wanted to assume that the week 0 scores would be the same as the week 1 scores, how might we modify our code to reflect that in order to make sure we don't get `NA`s in the result?
+3. In both solutions you end up with some `NA`s since the March 2011 counts are unknown.
+If we wanted to assume that the March 2011 would be the same as the June 2011, how might we modify our code to reflect that in order to make sure we don't get `NA`s in the result?

 Rolling functions
 ===